SchwarzIT/terraform-provider-stackit/docs/resources/kubernetes_cluster.md

 - `kubernetes_project_id` (String, Deprecated) The ID of a `stackit_kubernetes_project` resource
 - `kubernetes_version` (String) Kubernetes version.
 Allowed Options are: `1.25`, `1.26`, or a full version including patch (not recommended).
 - `maintenance` (Attributes) A single maintenance block as defined below (see [below for nested schema](#nestedatt--maintenance))
+- `network_id` (String) Specifies the ID of the Network the SKE-Nodes should be created in
 - `node_pools` (Attributes List) One or more `node_pool` block as defined below (see [below for nested schema](#nestedatt--node_pools))
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))